Achievable logoAchievable logo

 Trade confirmations

-In addition to statements, customers receive trade confirmations when a transaction occurs.
-Trade confirmations detail all of the following:
+In addition to account statements, customers receive trade confirmations each time a transaction occurs.
+A trade confirmation provides the key details of that specific trade, including:

 • Customer’s name